 When I started out in property, I was looking at buy-to-lets.

-When you are investing in buy-to-lets, in the right area, you are looking at a slow but steady property growth.
+When you are investing in buy-to-let, in the right area, you are looking at slow but steady property growth.

-Because of that I was more focussed on rental yield, discount and cash flow.
+Because of that, I was more focused on rental yield, discount and cash flow.

 Now, the buy-to-let strategy can work very well, but there are problems associated with it.
 For instance...